aws-samples/serverless-patterns/eventbridge-pipes-dynamic-message-group-id/README.md

-# Assigning a dynamic message group ID from the message body using EventBridge Pipes
+# Assigning a dynamic message group ID from the message body using Amazon EventBridge Pipes

-EventBridge, a serverless event bus service, and SQS, a managed message queuing service, work together in event-driven architectures to route and process messages between AWS services and applications.
-While EventBridge routes messages to SQS queues for processing by microservices, FIFO queues can be used for strict message ordering.
-Although EventBridge cannot directly set message group IDs for organizing related messages, EventBridge Pipes provides a solution by allowing dynamic message group ID assignment based on event properties, enabling ordered processing for specific users, applications, or locations without additional coding.
+Amazon EventBridge, a serverless event bus service, and Amazon SQS, a managed message queuing service, work together in event-driven architectures to route and process messages between AWS services and applications.
+While Amazon EventBridge routes messages to Amazon SQS queues for processing by microservices, FIFO queues can be used for strict message ordering.
+Although Amazon EventBridge cannot directly set message group IDs for organizing related messages, Amazon EventBridge Pipes provides a solution by allowing dynamic message group ID assignment based on event properties, enabling ordered processing for specific users, applications, or locations without additional coding.

-Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/eventbridge-pipes-dynamic-message-group-id
+Learn more about this pattern at Serverless Land Patterns: https://serverlessland.com/patterns/Amazon EventBridge-pipes-dynamic-message-group-id

 > [!Important]
 > This application uses various AWS services and there are costs associated with these services after the Free Tier usage - please see the [AWS Pricing page](https://aws.amazon.com/pricing/) for details.
 You are responsible for any AWS costs incurred.
 No warranty is implied in this example.